 Read more: The Power of Thoughts

-1. Skinner (1958) given the definition of learning “Learning is a process progressive behaviour adaptation”.
+1. Skinner (1958) gave the definition of learning “Learning is a process progressive behaviour adaptation”.
 Based on this definition, it can be said that learning is the process of adaptation of behaviour which is progressive.
 It means that learning will direct to a better condition than the past condition.
 Besides that, learning also needs a process which means that learning needs time to reach a certain result.

-3. Kimble given the definition of learning “Learning is a relatively permanent change in behavioural potentiality occurring as a result of reinforced practice.
+3. Kimble gives the definition of learning “Learning is a relatively permanent change in behavioural potentiality occurring as a result of reinforced practice.
 In this definition, it can be seen that there is a new change that is in a permanent value which can be caused by reinforcement practice.

-4. Horgen (1984) given the definition of learning “learning can be defined as any relatively, permanent change in behaviour which occurs as a result of practice or experience”.
+4. Horgen (1984) gives the definition of learning “learning can be defined as any relatively, permanent change in behaviour which occurs as a result of practice or experience”.
 It means that something will appear in this definition that is an attitude or behaviour as the impact of learning itself which is caused by certain training or exercise or experience.

 - Learning is the process which will affect the change of behaviour.
 After learning, the individual itself will experience a change in their behaviour.
 Behaviour in the general meaning can be defined as over behaviour or covert behaviour.
 That is why the change can be in a cognitive, affective, or psychomotor.

-- The change which is caused by learning can be relatively permanent, which means that change will depend on the longer time, but on the other side that change will not continue until in a certain time can be changed as the effect of learning.
+- The change which is caused by learning can be relatively permanent, which means that change will depend on the longer time, but on the other side that change will not continue until a certain time can be changed as the effect of learning.